rhafer/opencloud/docs/ocis/getting-started/_index.md

 The default primary storage location is `~/.ocis` or `/var/lib/ocis` depending on the packaging format and your operating system user.
 You can change that value by configuration.

 {{< hint info >}}
-When you're using oCIS with self-signed certificates, you need to answer the question for certificate checking with "yes" or set the environment variable `OCIS_INSECURE=true`, in order to make oCIS work.
+When you're using oCIS with self-signed certificates, you need to answer the question for certificate checking with "yes" or set the environment variable `OC_INSECURE=true`, in order to make oCIS work.
 {{< /hint >}}

 {{< hint warning >}}